-I have been researching the remarkable history of the Florida State (Mental) Hospital at Chattahoochee for several years.
-Originally called the Florida Asylum for the Indigent Insane, but more commonly referred to simply as “Chattahoochee” by long-time Floridians, I came to know of the hospital’s existence back in the 1960s when I first moved to Florida.
+I came to know of the Florida State Hospital at Chattahoochee, originally called the Florida Asylum for the Indigent Insane, but more commonly referred to simply as “Chattahoochee” by long-time Floridians, back in the 1960s when I first moved to Florida.
 Its reputation at that time was . . . well . . . pretty bad, but in reality not so different than most mental institutions around the country.
 But those institutions didn’t have the amazing history like Chattahoochee.

 From a federal arsenal during the Second Seminole and Civil Wars, to Freedman’s Bureau, to Florida’s first state penitentiary, and finally to asylum, the Florida State Hospital has a remarkable past.
 And, when you move into the 1900s, the story reveals more–political scandals, patient abuse, use of treatments such as ECT and lobotomies, and the incarceration of thousands of men, women, and children who weren’t really mentally ill at all.